Guardians of the Sea: The Dugongs of Andaman and Nicobar Islands

 ● Community Involvement: Local Engagement in Conservation

-Local community involvement is key in protecting the Andaman state animal.
+Local community involvement is key in protecting the andaman state animal.
 Collaborative efforts promote sustainable practices benefiting both dugongs and local livelihoods.

 In conclusion, the dugongs of the Andaman and Nicobar Islands serve as vital guardians of the sea.
 Their conservation requires collective efforts to ensure their presence as a testament to marine conservation.
 Protecting these magnificent creatures, the state animal of Andaman, is our responsibility, preserving their habitats for future generations.